DeepPhe/DeepPhe-Viz-v1/README.md

 ### Cohort Analysis

-When we first load the Viz tool, you'll see a cohort analysis page.
+When we first load the DeepPhe-Viz in the web browser, you'll see a cohort analysis page.
 The system queries Neo4j to get all the patients of all cancer stages, and the results are represented in a series of charts.

 ![Cohort Analysis](cohort_analysis.png "Cohort Analysis")